Skip to content

 • Move through the lift queue in order and fill every chair or T-bar space.
 Get off only at marked exit points

 • Choose slopes that match your ability level.
-Always check special terrain areas before riding them
+Always check special feature areas before riding them

 • Give others plenty of space when passing.
 Skiers coming from above or behind must always yield.
 Pay extra attention around small children